 Oh, good!
 I cried, and then fell silent.
 My eyes began to drift, ranging along the shelves

-beginning already to give my cart a push.
-How long could we go before the unpleasantness that had
+cart to begin rolling gently forward.
+How long, after all, could we go before the unpleasantness that

-formerly existed between us surfaced again?
-This thought had, to tell the truth, been hovering in
+had formerly existed between us surfaced again?
+This thought had, to tell the truth, been hovering at the

 Have you heard anything from Karin yet?